askasys-code/mpv4all/README.md

 # Keyboard Bindings:

-### Video functions

 - <kbd> 1 </kbd> - Upscale with SSimSuperRes
 - <kbd> 2 </kbd> - Upscale and Enhance with SSimSuperRes + FSRCNNX (Very GPU intensive)
 - <kbd> 3 </kbd> - Upscale and Enchane with SSimSuperRes + ACNet (Use this only for Anime-style content)
-- <kbd> 8 </kbd> - Activate a function to thin the art lines of the Anime-style content, you can use this multiple times and in combination of other shaders.
+- <kbd> 8 </kbd> - Activate a function to thin the art lines of the Anime-style content, you can use this in combination of other shaders.
 - <kbd> 9 </kbd> - Add Film Grain, you can also combine this with other shaders.
 - <kbd> 0 </kbd> - Disable everything and return to the default values.
 - <kbd> CTRL+\ </kbd> - Display actual shaders.